vladocar/keywordsextract/README.md

-keywordsextract - extract keywords from any webside
+keywordsextract - extract keywords from any website
 =======================================

 Extract keywords with Node.js in the console

 * * *

+Command line tool for keyword extraction.
 This Node.js project works mainly with two node modules "node-readability" that filters only the main text clearing the noise from the main text and "gramophone" module that filters the keywords from the texts.

 ### Install & Use